-As at 31 December 2019, the trade receivable balance before the loss allowance for impairment of RMB1,193,000 amounting to RMB19,168,000 was significant to the Group.
+As at 31 December 2020, the trade receivable balance before the loss allowance for impairment of RMB6,720,000 amounting to RMB19,347,000 was significant to the Group.
 The Group applies the simplified approach in calculating expected credit loss ("ECL").
 The measurement of ECL involves significant judgement and assumptions used in the simplified approach as the expected credit losses must reflect information about past events, current conditions and forecasts of future conditions.

 The Group's disclosures about trade receivables are included in note 2.4 Summary of significant accounting policies, note 3 Significant accounting judgements and estimates and note 18 Trade receivables, which specifically explain the accounting policies, management's estimates, the overdue receivables and the related loss allowance.
-How our audit addressed the key audit matter

 We evaluated management's assessment of the recoverability of the receivables by reviewing the detailed analyses of the ageing of the receivables, the cash collection records during the year and if collections had been received subsequent to the year end to understand current condition of the receivables and any long outstanding amounts.
 We reviewed historical payment patterns and historical provisions along with other macroeconomic information of the receivables, any disputes between the parties involved and the correspondence with customers on expected settlement dates.
-We also obtained and reviewed the agreements between the Group and the parties about the settlement of certain of the receivable balance past due over 3 months.

 We evaluated the Group's provision policy whether the provision methodology was in accordance with HKFRS 9.
 We discussed with management to understand the nature and the judgement involved in estimating the expected credit loss provision on trade receivables.
-We reviewed the estimates used to determine the expected credit losses by considering cash collection performance against historical trends and the forward - looking adjustments used in the simplified approach and checked the mathematical accuracy of the calculations.
+We reviewed the estimates used to determine the expected credit losses by considering cash collection performance against historical trends and the forward-looking adjustments used in the simplified approach and checked the mathematical accuracy of the calculations.